brianjcohen/brianjcohen.github.io/content/posts/Windows 11 Guest, OpenSUSE Tumbleweed with KVM and QEMU Host.md

 $ sudo systemctl restart libvirtd
 ```

+## If you really want to bypass online activation

+In theory that should make it so that your VM has Internet access, and Setup should be able to make it all the way through.
+In practice I actually didn't figure that fix out until later in the game, and Windows Setup actually stopped me at some point because it couldn't proceed without network activation.
+To work around that, on the "Let's connect you to a network" screen, I pressed Shift + F10 to raise a Command Prompt.
+Then I typed OOBE\BYPASSNRO and hit enter.
+This will reboot the VM.
+When Setup makes it back to that same page, this time it will have a button that says "I don't have Internet".
+Click that and it will let you proceed by making a local account instead of signing into a Microsoft account.
+Once Windows is running, you can proceed with installing the virtio drivers.

+## Setup a desktop launcher directly to your Windows guest

+Create a file `~/.local/applications/windows-qemu.desktop`:

+`[Desktop Entry]`
+`Name=Windows 11`
+`Comment=Launch Windows VM`
+`Exec=virt-manager --connect qemu:///system --show-domain-console windows`
+`Icon=virt-manager`
+`Terminal=false`
+`Type=Application`
+`Categories=System;Utility;Virtualization;`

 ## Ah Crap

 A few weeks after getting this running, after many reboots and an upgrade of QEMU, I tried firing up my VM and I got this: